Structure the Argument

 Causal Claims

 A causal claim is a claim that one phenomenon causes another phenomenon to occur or change.
-This kind of claim is useful if want to persuade someone that a particular issue is the source of a problem, or perhaps alternatively, if it is the source of the solution.
+This kind of claim is useful if you want to persuade someone that a particular issue is the source of a problem or, perhaps alternatively, if it is the source of the solution.
 Causal claims can be made about things that happened in the past, things that are currently happening, or even things that may happen in the future (which is a lot like a predictive claim).

 Example: Our recent jump in sales can be attributed to the effectiveness of our recent training initiative.